xianglun918/FaceContour/README.md

 ### auxiliary_materials

-It includes all the auxiliary materials: reference papers and a video.
+It includes all the auxiliary materials: reference papers.

+### Addition

+There are many other state-of-art methods to do the same thing.
+Please refer to the recent best student paper on CVPR about background matting.
+And I just noticed last week that there are a library called "kornia" that has a good example of doing mapping as well.
+I am planning to deep further in the future.
+Well, thanks for visiting my repo.
+And, happy tiger year!
+(2022.01.28, xianglun918)